 Seeking adventure and escaping taxation, I spent 12 of my younger years in Kenya, Tanganyika and Uganda and saw a side effect of East African Colonialism.

-Although not an active churchgoer, I soon realised that the African was much closer to God than we ‘Imperialists’.
+Although not an active churchgoer, I soon realised that the Africans were much closer to God than we ‘Imperialists’.

 Their simple tiny churches were much better attended than ours and, despite poverty and hardships, had a touching faith, humility and inner confidence.

 Mission training was its basis.
 Throughout East Africa, every known Christian denomination had a station somewhere.

 Priests and lay brothers – always known as ‘White Fathers’ – tore about the roads on motorbikes, white robes and rosary beads flying at the head of a trail of dust.